andrewfu1/capella_assignment/README.md

 ## Collaboration

-I did this project entirely by myself without AI help.
+I did this project by myself.
 Specific function documentation can be found in the code.